Posted on August 03 2016

 Skier Height and Weight

-There is an approximate range to size an alpine touring ski and in general it will be a bit longer than a normal alpine ski.
+There is an approximate range to size an alpine touring ski and in general it will be a bit shorter than a normal alpine ski.
+This helps in weight and also getting kick turns around.
 The biggest reason not to size down too much is because your weight along with the lever arm of your tibia (a factor of your height) will overpower your ski.
 While not accounting for certain quiver slots the range would be from your lips to the top of your head.

 Skier Height in Feet & Inches